CoreKeeperMods/CoreLib/README.md

 # CoreLib
 A modding library for Core Keeper.
 Provides features that makes modding Core Keeper easier.

-**WARNING!** Version 1.0.0 contains breaking changes.
+**WARNING!** Version 2.0.0 contains breaking changes.
 Make sure to update ALL of your mods before proceeding!

 # List of features
-- Get main objects of the game, like `Managers`, `Players`
-- Add new localization terms
-- Add custom Rewired keybinds
-- Add custom chat commands
-- Add new items, blocks, enemies and more
+- Custom items, blocks, enemies, NPC, etc.
-- Use JSON to add custom items
+- Adding items using JSON
+- Easier access to Rewired input system, localization
+- Custom chat commands

+And much more!

 ## Note on multiplayer and save compatibility
 If you are playing with friends MAKE SURE to sync your `CoreLib.ModEntityID.cfg` and `CoreLib.TilesetID.cfg` config files.
 If anything inside does not match you WILL encounter issues connecting, missing items, and errors.